Hendricks27/egh/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Washu Epigenome Browser Helper's documentation!
+Welcome to Documentation For Genome Browser Companion !
 ==========================================================

 .. toctree::